-"I recently spent 18 wonderful nights cruising the Mediterranean aboard Saga Sapphire.
-I had also spent time aboard Saga Sapphire in May of this year on her 16-night Baltic itinerary and when I was given the chance to return in July I certainly couldn’t say no. She is a wonderful ship and leaving her behind after both cruises has been a sad affair.
+I spent 18 wonderful nights cruising the Mediterranean aboard Saga Sapphire.
+I had also spent time aboard Saga Sapphire earlier on in the year in May on her 16-night Baltic itinerary and when I was given the chance to return in July I certainly couldn’t say no. She is a wonderful ship and leaving her behind after both cruises was a sad affair.

-We left Dover, beneath the roar of a Spitfire and a scorching, summer sun – it certainly beat a typical cruise ship sail away, with a glass of bubbly and a CD player – and off we sailed towards the Mediterranean.
+We left Dover beneath the roar of a Spitfire and a scorching, summer sun – it certainly beat a typical cruise ship sail away, with a glass of bubbly and a CD player – and off we sailed towards the Mediterranean.
 Our ports of call were Gibraltar, Palma, Civitavecchia, Livorno, Barcelona, Valencia and Leixoes.

 I have sailed the Mediterranean several times but I always try to do something different and the shore excursion options very much allowed me to do that on this cruise.
-Two of my favourite tours were the Narrow Gauge Train to Sóller, in Palma and Villa D’Este, in Civitavecchia – they were both options I don’t recall seeing on previous cruises and they were both noted as something different-exactly what I was looking for.
+Two of my favourite tours were the Narrow Gauge Train to Sóller in Palma and Villa D’Este in Civitavecchia.
+They were both options I don’t recall seeing on previous cruises and they were both noted as something different-exactly what I was looking for.

 The Narrow Gauge Train to Sóller was very enjoyable.
 We boarded an old wooden rack train and off we went on a journey through the gorgeous Mallorcan countryside.
 The train is now only used as a tourist attraction, but years ago it was the only way to get to Soller from Palma and vice-versa.

 We passed a few disused station platforms before making a stop at one of them to admire the views.
 Upon our arrival in the town of Sóller we were given some free time to look around.
 I must admit, it was incredibly hot during our visit to Palma and an excursion like this one was a perfect choice: minimal effort, beautiful scenery and a lovely, cooling breeze when the train was in motion.

 It was incredible to see and it actually left me with a tear in my eye – they really are such beautiful creatures.
 The company Saga used for the excursion was Dolphin Adventure and I would highly recommend them.
 They don’t chase the marine life, they let the marine life come to them and they really do know their stuff!
 Every question that was asked, the crew of the boat had an answer for.
 See for yourself, because my words could never truly describe what it was like.

 The ship also offered a complimentary Magic Moment in Gibraltar: a unique experience in St Michael’s Cave with a concert by the Gibraltar National Choir.
 All passengers were extended an invitation.
 A Magic Moment is usually done once per cruise and is a complimentary excursion that offers something a little special.
 If you want to go along, all you have to do is fill out the form that is left in your cabin and then drop it in the box at the Tours Office.
 No hassle!

-My cabin steward, Felix was worth his weight in gold, nothing was overlooked; I would “arrange” all of my pairs of sandals on the floor every evening before I left for dinner, they weren’t placed with military perfection (usually I had one pair on top of another) but they were tidy.
+My cabin steward, Felix was worth his weight in gold.
+Nothing was overlooked; I would “arrange” all of my pairs of sandals on the floor every evening before I left for dinner, they weren’t placed with military perfection (usually I had one pair on top of another) but they were tidy.
 However, every evening when I retired to the cabin, they had been lined up across the floor perfectly and any item of clothing that had been discarded during the dressing process was now hanging up on a hanger on the wardrobe door – it’s those little things!

-Another thing I very much like about Saga Cruises is the other passengers.
-I met some wonderful people onboard during both of my cruises and I was incredibly sad to say goodbye.
+Another thing I very much like about Saga cruises is the other passengers.
+I met some wonderful people on board during both of my cruises and I was incredibly sad to say goodbye.
 That is always the worst part of any cruise for me.
 I genuinely become friends with people and then just as we are all starting to know one another, it’s time to leave.